 With recent browser updates, it appears that the popups asking whether you want to allow Push Notifications from websites you visit have become more aggressive – or perhaps it’s just that more websites are using this feature.
 We have nothing enabled on this site to use these popups but here is how to disable these annoying popups in the three major browsers for Windows.
 Disable all push notifications in Chrome How notifications work By default, Chrome alerts you whenever a website, app, or extension wants to send you notifications.
 You can change this setting at any time.
 If you’re browsing in Incognito mode, you won’t get notifications.
 Allow or block notifications from all sites On your computer, open Chrome.
 At the top right, click More > Settings.
 At the bottom, click Advanced.
 Under “Privacy and security,” click Content settings.
 Click Notifications.
 Block all: Turn off Ask before sending.
 Block a site: Next to “Block,” click Add.
 Enter the site and click Add.
 Allow a site: Next to “Allow,” click Add.
 Enter the site and click Add.
 Choose to block or allow notifications: You can also block any sites or apps from sending you notifications.
 Disable all push notifications in Firefox Open up Firefox, click on the Menu button at the top right, and click Options.
 Click on Privacy & Security in the left pane.
 Scroll down to Permissions > Notifications.
 Click on Settings to the right of Notifications.
 If there are any websites already listed as okay, click on Remove All Websites.
 Check the box next to Block new requests asking to allow notifications.
 Click Save changes.
 Disable all push notifications in Edge Start Edge and click on the More button at the top right.
 Scroll down to View Advanced Settings.
 Scroll down to Website Permissions.
 I think you

-I have used Microsoft Outlook as my email client for years and I’m still using Outlook 2010, for the most part successfully.
-(To be honest, I have thought about switching to Mozilla Thunderbird but I haven’t yet found a way to transfer my existing emails and email archives from Outlook.)
+I have used Microsoft Outlook as my email client for years and I’m currently using Outlook 2019 (after a year with the very buggy Outlook 2016).
 Periodically, after an update of some kind or just seemingly out of the blue, clicking on a link in an email no longer opens that link in my default browser, Firefox.
 There are reports of the same thing happening in Chrome and Internet Explorer, as well as with links in the Windows 10 Mail app.
 Yesterday, it happened again.
 When this happened in the past, there was a quick and easy Microsoft Fix-It script that would resolve my problem.
 Of course, I went immediately to my trusty Fix-It script only to pop up a message that it would not work with Windows 10.
 The next step was to google the problem for Windows 10.
 The suggested fixes I got through Google either didn’t work or seemed unnecessarily tedious and complicated.
 Not encouraging.
 But there was a common thread, both in the old Microsoft Fix-It and in some of the suggestions from what Google found for me: Resetting the default browser to the Microsoft product (previously Internet Explorer, now Microsoft Edge in Windows 10).
-I therefore tried the following: Exit from Firefox or your default browser (it turns out this is not required).
+The following solution works for me: Exit from Firefox or your default browser (it turns out this is not required).
 Go to Default Programs in Windows Settings or Control Panel.
 Select Microsoft Edge as your default browser.
 Click on the link in your email to make sure it opens a tab in Edge.
 Then close Edge.
 Restart Firefox (or your preferred default browser).
 Reset your default browser back to the one you prefer: Under Options for your browser, select “Make Firefox (or Chrome, etc.) my default browser”; or Go back to Default Programs in Windows Settings or Control Panel and reset

 Windows 10 is proving to be a very nice update to Windows 7 or 8, but that doesn’t mean you can’t improve it further.
 I started with Start10, the first Windows 10 Start menu alternative.
 This recreates the Windows 7 type Start menu while still giving you links to Windows 10 features.
 The cost is $4.99 USD (or $3.99 USD if you previously purchased Start8 for Windows 8).
 Some other utilities, tweaks, and fixes: Ultimate Windows Tweaker (Windows 8) Freeware (works with Windows 10 Free Windows 10 Training Videos Enable Windows 10 Desktop Wallpaper Slideshow, Here’s How Hide Those Annoying Live Tiles From The Win10 Start Menu Three Windows 10 Start menu tweaks that subtly improve your experience | PCWorld Eight Lesser-Known Windows 10 Features and Settings Worth Exploring How to Fix: Windows 10 Antivirus Missing Fix iTunes On Windows 10 Not Detecting / Recognizing iPhone, Here’s How Set Windows 10 File Explorer To Open This PC Instead Of Quick Access, Here’s How | Redmond Pie Libraries – Move above This PC in Windows 8.1/Windows 10 And an invaluable aid to troubleshooting and customizing Windows 10: Windows 10 Forums Finally, some concerns about privacy issues with Windows 10 have been expressed in a number of places.
 See this for some clarification: Windows 10 Scan-and-Block Piracy Fears May Be Unfounded